kwcloudconsulting/vpc-lambda-efs-/README.md

 # vpc-lambda-efs-
-a base vac build with lambda application running efs
+a base vpc build with lambda application running efs